 Police arrested Ibrahim during a regular probation check-in, he posted on Facebook.
 Hisham was arrested while he was covering a celebration by local soccer fans, which coincided with the protests, according to local press freedom advocate Khaled al-Balshi, who spoke with CPJ via messaging app.

-Police arrested Abd Ellah moments after he appeared to discuss the Suez protests on Al-Jazeera, according to a report by the broadcaster.
-The journalist’s wife told Al-Jazeera in that report that police insulted her husband because of his posts on social media, kicked her and their children, and searched their house during the arrest.
+Police arrested Abd Ellah on September 22 at his house in Suez, while he was broadcasting on Facebook live footage of protests from his balcony, according to a video that his wife, Omnia Fawzy, uploaded to YouTube and news reports.
+The journalist’s wife said in her video that police insulted her husband because of his posts on social media, kicked her and their children, and searched their house.

 On September 21, Egypt’s State Information Service issued a statement to foreign journalists in the country, saying it had “carefully monitored” their output and warning them against spreading false information.
 The message was later sent by email to Cairo-based foreign journalists, according to posts on Twitter by journalists who received it.